lpawa/coffeeMasters-vanilla/README.md

-A Vanilla JS Project to create a coffee Progressive web app
+A Vanilla JS Project to create a Coffee Shop Progressive web app